NicholasAntoniadesEngineer/low-latency-market-analysis/readme.md

 - integration with alpaca markets api
 - websocket-based market data ingestion
 - custom linux drivers for fpga communication
+- integration of the RFS2 board for wireless communication and networking

 ## project structure